 IV.A Applicability

 The Conditions of this Part apply to:

+IV.A.1 Reserved

+IV.A.2 Reserved

+IV.A.3 Reserved

+IV.A.4 Reserved .

+IV.A.5 Reserved

+IV.A.6 Reserved

+IV.A.7 Reserved

+IV.A.8 Any additional SWMUs or AOCs discovered during the course of groundwater monitoring, field investigations, environmental audits, or other means; as used in this part of the Permit, the terms "discover", "discovery", or "discovered" refer to the date on which the Permittee either (1) visually observes evidence

-- IV.A.1 The Solid Waste Management Units (SWMUs) and areas of concern (AOCs) identified in Appendix 1.1. - IV.A.2 The SWMUs and AOCs identified in Appendix 1.2, which require no further investigation under this permit at this time. - IV.A.3 The SWMUs and AOCs identified which require Confirmatory Sampling.
-No SWMUs or AOCs require Confirmatory Sampling at this time - IV.A.4 The SWMUs and AOCs identified which require a RCRA Facility Investigation.
-No SWMUs or AOCs require RCRA Facility Investigation at this time - IV.A.5 The SWMUs and AOCs identified which require Interim Measures.
-No SWMUs or AOCs require Interim Measures at this time - IV.A.6 The SWMUs and AOCs identified which require Corrective Measures.
-No SWMUs or AOCs require Corrective Measures at this time - IV.A.7 Any additional SWMUs or AOCs discovered during the course of groundwater monitoring, field investigations, environmental audits, or other means; as used in this part of the permit, the terms "discover", "discovery", or "discovered" refer to the date on which the Permittee either (1) visually observes evidence of a new SWMU or AOC, (2) visually observes evidence of a previously unidentified release of hazardous constituents to the environment, or (3) receives information which suggests the presence of a new release of hazardous waste or hazardous constituents to the environment. - IV.A.8 Contamination beyond the facility boundary, if applicable.
-The Permittee shall implement corrective actions beyond the facility boundary, where necessary to protect human health and the environment, unless the Permittee demonstrates to the satisfaction of the Manager, that despite the Permittee's best effort, as determined by the Manager, the Permittee was unable to obtain the necessary permission to undertake such actions.
+- investigations, environmental audits, or other means; as used in this part of the Permit, the terms "discover", "discovery", or "discovered" refer to the date on which the Permittee either (1) visually observes evidence of a new SWMU or AOC, (2) visually observes evidence of a previously unidentified release of hazardous constituents to the environment, or (3) receives information which suggests the presence of a new release of hazardous waste or hazardous constituents to the environment. - IV.A.9 Contamination beyond the facility boundary, if applicable.
+The Permittee shall implement Corrective Actions beyond the facility boundary, where necessary to protect human health and the environment, unless the Permittee demonstrates to the satisfaction of the Manager, that despite the Permittee's best effort, as determined by the Manager, the Permittee was unable to obtain the necessary permission to undertake such actions.
 The Permittee is not relieved of all responsibility to clean up a release that has migrated beyond the facility boundary where off-site access is denied.
 On-site measures to address such releases will be determined on a case-by-case basis.
-Assurances of financial responsibility for completion of such off-site corrective action will be required.
+Assurances of financial responsibility for completion of such off-site Corrective Action will be required.